its-me-abhishek/ccsync-docs/docs/index.md

 2. Open the `api_service.dart` file.

 3. For baseUrl, replace `http://YOUR_IP:8000` with the deployed API endpoint.
+YOUR_IP refers to the IP address of the terminal or Docker container that is hosting the backend currently.

 4. For origin, replace `http://localhost:8080` with the deployed sync server endpoint.